kurt/CPP-Basic/ReadMe.md

 - Headers in  cpp
 - Constructors

+**My To Do**

+- References
+- play around more with const pointers etc and volatile
+- Namespaces and including them in headers and multiple files
+- Show OOP concepts - encapsulation, polymorphism, etc

 **Basic Usage**

 Each script has a comment at the top which shows the intended run operation.
 SOme header files are for some source files.